Skip to Content

 Best Malaga Hotel for Beaches Gran Hotel Miramar

-Old Town Malaga
+Old Town

-The city’s historic centre is brimming with Malaga’s most famous architecture and is indeed a charm to walk around.
-Be sure to familiarise yourself with the unique buildings, meandering cobblestone streets, and places to stop for a refreshment along the way (order the Tito de Verano and thank me later).
+Be sure to familiarise yourself with the unique buildings, meandering cobblestone streets, and places to stop for a refreshment along the way (order the Tinto de Verano and thank me later).

-Where to stay in Malaga for nightlife?
+If that all sounds a little on the sedate side, the Old Town is also one of Malaga’s nightlife hubs.
 Not only is it a joy to walk the streets by day, but they become plenty lively at night.

 From the absolutely bonkers Sala Gold to late-night tapas joints, you’ll find loads to do in the historical centre of Malaga.
 El Pimpi is the most talked about, but I prefer lesser-known spots like Bar LA TRANCA, where the food is every bit as enticing.